Sporting CP: Crests

-Sporting CP radically changed its emblem in 2001 to convey a message of modernity, more geared towards the new technologies at the time.
+In 2001, Sporting CP radically changed its emblem to convey a message of modernity, more geared towards the new technologies at the time.
 The current emblem presents an image with simplified framing while maintaining the green color in the shield and adding three horizontal white stripes that symbolize the club's shirt.
 Complemented with the words 'Sporting' and 'Portugal', now written in full, they emphasize the national dimension of the club and clarify its name internationally.
 A stylized rampant lion appears in golden color and the acronym "SCP", which stands for the club's name (Sporting Clube de Portugal), is shown like a crown on top of the shield.

+As of 2026, the club has changed its emblem.
+It was unveiled on the first of July 2026, the club's 120th birthday.

 Kits

 When the club was founded in 1906, its players wore white jerseys.
 On 25 October 1908, Sporting presented the first ten football shirts that would come to be known as the Stromp kit.
 The initiative came from founder Eduardo Quintela de Mendonça.
 The Stromp kit is split at the top, with the right half white and the left half painted green.
 It was named in honour of one of the club's main founders, Francisco Stromp, and it had white shorts, with the shorts changing to black in 1915.
 It stopped being used as the main jersey in 1928.
 On 6 November 1927, the horizontally striped green and white jerseys that Salazar Carreira, sportsman and sports manager linked to the club since 1912, had chosen for the club's rugby team in 1926 were worn by the football team for the first time in a friendly match against Casa Pia, but after that the Stromp kit continued to be used.
 When Sporting's football team travelled to Brazil in July 1928, and after considering the weather conditions in that country, it was decided to wear the horizontally striped jerseys because they were lighter and tighter to the body.
 On their return, the Sporting's football team once again wore the traditional split jerseys known as the Stromp kit.
 However, on 5 October 1928, in a match against Benfica, whether it was because of the heavy rain that made them too heavy, or for some other reason, at half-time the players swapped their usual jerseys for the striped ones, thus establishing what is still the club's main kit today: green and white horizontally striped jersey with black shorts.